 The pool calculator shows the volume of water needed to fill up the pool.
 In our case, it's 22,441.57 US gallons.

-Our tool is sometimes called the pool size calculator or pool gallon calculator because it works with any units, not just the metric ones.
+Our tool is sometimes called the pool size calculator or pool gallon calculator because it works with any units, not just with metric.
 If we didn't auto-detect your preferred units, click on meters to change it to gallons.

-If your pool doesn't vary in depth, but is some kind of a fancy shape like bow front or cylinder, check out this aquarium calculator - it has some nice 3D shapes options.
+If your pool doesn't vary in depth, but is some kind of a fancy shape like bow front or cylinder, check out this aquarium calculator - it has some nice options for different 3D shapes.
 If the pool of your dreams comes in some custom or eccentric shape, check out the manufacturer's website.

-If you know what's the price of water in your area, you can calculate the cost of filling up the pool.
+If you know the price of water in your area, you can calculate the cost of filling up your pool.
 Click on the

 Advanced modebutton, and an additional part will appear.
 The pool gallon calculator takes the result of the previous section and multiplies it by the applicable rates of your local water supply.
-All for you, to find out how much the last step towards beating the heat will cost!
+And thats it, all you need to do to find out how much beating the heat will cost!

 Let's take the average cost of the water in the US, which is $1.50 per 1000 gallons.
 For our exemplary pool, the cost of water is $33.66.
 Not so bad, huh?

 This calculator finds the total volume of your pool - in reality, you never fill the pool all the way to the brim.
-Also, you may want to have a look at our other tool associated with the submerged objects, its volume and weight - the buoyancy calculator.
+Also, you may want to have a look at our other tool associated with submerged objects and their volume and weight - the buoyancy calculator.

 Olympic swimming pool volume

 To calculate the Olympic swimming pool volume, you need to know its dimensions.
-The length of the pool is 50 m, width 25 m, and the depth varies: 2.0 m is the minimum, but 3.0 m is the depth recommended.
+The length of the pool is 50 m, width 25 m, and the depth varies: 2.0 m is the minimum, but 3.0 m is the recommended depth.
 If you're not familiar with those metric units, check out this length converter to convert easily the pool size to US or imperial units.

 Have you ever wondered how many tea- or tablespoons of water can fit into the Olympic swimming pool?
-We neither.
+We haven't either.
 But now you can check it!
 Awesome, isn't it?

 Pool calculator and other related tools